Need to save your finished artwork on Adobe Illustrator as a high-resolution jpeg? It will only take you less than a minute!

 If you are an Illustrator beginner, you probably have tried to save a jpeg from the Save As option.
 The default formats for AI are ai, pdf, svg, etc. However, JPEG is NOT one of them.

-So, how do you save the file as JPEG format?
-Actually, you’ll have to export them following these steps below.
+So, how do you save the file in JPEG format?
+The trick is – instead of saving the file, you’ll be exporting the file you’ll have to export them following these steps below.

 Let’s get started.

-Step 1: Go to File > Export > Export As.
+Step 1: Go to the overhead menu File > Export > Export As.

 Step 2: Type in your file name in the Save As box and choose the Format JPEG (jpg).